Fixed rate bonds vs ISAs

 • Fixed rate cash ISAs, which are similar to fixed rate bonds in that you commit to locking your money away for a certain period of time to earn a fixed interest rate

 Historically, fixed rate cash ISAs have proven to be a better choice than an instant access ISA for those looking for a return on their investment.
-However, even these accounts typically offer less competitive rates than other normal fixed savings accounts like fixed rate bonds.
+However, when comparing ISA vs fixed rate bond options, even these ISA accounts typically offer less competitive rates than other normal fixed savings accounts like fixed rate bonds.

 What's the difference between fixed rate bonds and ISAs?